OpenRCT2/docs/playing/getting_started/index.rst

 Starting a Sandbox
 ------------------

-Starting a sandbox park can be done in two main ways.
-The first is to find a sandbox or "workbench" park save file from another player and load it.
-Typically these parks have a number of pre-selected scenery objects and rides, a large park area to work on, and unlimited money with no objective.
+Starting a park as a sandbox can be done in two main ways.
+The first is to find a "workbench" park save file from another player and load it.
+Typically these parks have a number of pre-selected scenery objects and rides, a large area to work with, unlimited money, and no objective.
 This method of starting a sandbox is the easiest once you have a file acquired.

-The alternative is to utilize the scenario editor feature to create a sandbox save.
+The alternative is to utilize the scenario editor feature to create a custom sandbox park.
 More information can be found in the 'Scenario Editor' section.